demisto/content/Integrations/GoogleChronicle/README.md

     * __Specify the numeric value of "confidence score".
 If the indicator's confidence score is equal or above the configured threshold, it would be considered as "malicious".
 The value provided should be greater than the suspicious threshold.
 This configuration is applicable to reputation commands only.__
     * __Specify the numeric value of "confidence score".
 If the indicator's confidence score is equal or above the configured threshold, it would be considered as "suspicious".
 The value provided should be smaller than the malicious threshold.
 This configuration is applicable to reputation commands only.__
     * __Select the confidence score level.
 If the indicator's confidence score level is equal or above the configured level, it would be considered as "malicious".
 The confidence level configured should have higher precedence than the suspicious level.
 This configuration is applicable to reputation commands only.
 Refer the "confidence score" level precedence UNKNOWN_SEVERITY < INFORMATIONAL < LOW < MEDIUM < HIGH.__
     * __Select the confidence score level.
 If the indicator's confidence score level is equal or above the configured level, it would be considered as "suspicious".
 The confidence level configured should have lesser precedence than the malicious level.
 This configuration is applicable to reputation commands only.
-Refer the confidence score level precedence UNKNOWN_SEVERITY < INFORMATIONAL < LOW < MEDIUM < HIGH.__
+Refer the "confidence score" level precedence UNKNOWN_SEVERITY < INFORMATIONAL < LOW < MEDIUM < HIGH.__
-    * __Fetches incidents__: Enable this option to create Incidents in Demisto based on Backstory IOC Domain matches or Asset Alerts.
+    * __Fetches incidents__
+    * __First fetch time interval.
+The time range to consider for initial data fetch.(<number> <unit>, e.g., 1 day, 7 days, 3 months, 1 year).__
+    * __How many incidents to fetch each time__
+    * __Backstory Alert Type (Select the type of data to consider for fetch incidents).__
+    * __Select the severity of asset alerts to be filtered for Fetch Incidents.
+Available options are 'High', 'Medium', 'Low' and 'Unspecified' (Default-No Selection).__
     * __Trust any certificate (not secure)__
     * __Use system proxy settings__
-    * __Backstory Alert Type (Select the type of data to consider for fetch incidents)__: Select one of the types of data to be considered for incidents creation.
-Available options are 'IOC Domain matches' and 'Assets with Alerts'.
-To fetch both types of data, make sure to create 2 separate instances with each option selected.
 4. Click __Test__ to validate the URLs, token, and connection.

 ## Fetched Incidents Data